polyphene/docs.holium.org/docs/about-holium/design.md

 ## Representation of data

-Any data in the Holium framework is serialized with one format: *Holium CBOR*.
+Any data in the Holium framework is serialized with one format: *HoliumCBOR*.
 It is based on the [Concise Binary Object Representation (CBOR)](https://cbor.io/), a standard supported by the [Internet Engineering Task Force (IETF)](https://www.ietf.org/) and based on the popular JSON format.
 It requires no schema and embraces a concise typed encoding system.
 Therefore, **anything that can be represented in a JSON file can be